PKing70/beaker-guide/docs/first/first.md

 That's how an experiment is defined and shared by its spec, the YAML file containing the necessary metadata with which you can manage an experiment.

-If both of the above steps are working for you, you are ready to proceed to creating your own experiment and spec, which is the [next example](second.md).
+If both of the above steps are working for you, you are ready to proceed to creating your own Beaker blueprint and dataset, which is the [next example](second.md).